harness/developer-hub/docs/platform/9_Approvals/adding-harness-approval-stages.md

 :::info

-If you have two approval steps in a step group of a stage with the same step identifier.
-Harness won't be able to differentiate between the approval steps, and rejects previous deployments with the same identifier.
+If you have two approval steps in a step group of a stage with the same step identifier, Harness won't be able to differentiate between the approval steps, and rejects previous deployments with the same identifier.

 :::